MachSMT/STTT-Artifact/artifact/cvc5/README.md

 # Instructions on how to reproduce cvc5 results

+Please also see `demo.sh`

+## Setup

 We assume you have the code installed.
-If not see the [REAME.md](asdf) in root.
+If not see the [REAME.md](https://github.com/MachSMT/STTT-Artifact/blob/master/README.md) in root.

 The benchmarks can be cloned from the following link: